 The truth is that attention is a fragile commodity that can be quickly misplaced.
 There are many things we can do to increase our productivity and remain focused when working or studying.

 Small changes, such as putting our phones on aeroplane mode or putting them away when we work, can make a big difference.
 It’s also important to establish a routine and develop habits.

-For our new behaviours to take hold and focus to be genuinely possible, we must learn to trust the “method” we create.
+For our new behaviors to take hold and focus to be genuinely possible, we must learn to trust the “method” we create.

-It’s not easy to stay focused, but with a little effort, it’s possible.
-Our advice is to incorporate our suggestions gradually rather than all immediately.
-Choose small steps to take, such as organizing your workspace and purchasing a good pair of headphones, to signal to others that you are focused and do not want to be disturbed.
+It’s not easy to stay focused and to your improve focus and productivity, but with a little effort, it’s possible.
+Our advice is to incorporate our suggestions gradually rather than immediately.
+Choose small steps to take to improve focus and productivity, such as organizing your workspace and purchasing a good pair of headphones, to signal to others that you are focused and do not want to be disturbed.